-As there are numerous undisturbed cultural artefacts surrounding the site, any new building will not be able to exceed the existing footprint.79
+As there are numerous undisturbed cultural artifacts surrounding the site, any new building will not be able to exceed the existing footprint.

-- MADRA has flagged this issue with EGSC indicating there are potential uses for the site. - EGSC has announced the old kindergarten building will be demolished as at 'end of life'.
+Status: MADRA has flagged this issue with EGSC indicating there are potential uses for the site.

 Mountain Bike Trails